c4dm/qm-dsp/README.txt

 License
 =======

-This code is provided under the terms of the GNU General Public License.
-You may use, modify and redistribute it in source or binary form, provided you comply with the terms given by the GNU General Public License.
-See the file COPYING for more details.
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+See the file COPYING included with this distribution for more information.